North Dakota Drug and Alcohol Statistics

 Seeking treatment is important and shouldn’t be hindered by barriers such as the cost of treatment or fear of losing your job.
 Many programs can help you afford treatment, and laws exist to protect your job while you receive the care you need.

-If you or someone you know needs help with drug or alcohol addiction, please call (800) 662-HELP (4357) to speak to a specialist about what treatment is right for you.
+If you or someone you know needs help with drug or alcohol addiction, please call 800-926-9037 (Who Answers?) to speak to a specialist about what treatment is right for you.

 - Substance Abuse and Mental Health Services Administration.
 (2020).
 North Dakota State-Specific Tables.